fabianferno/mr-robot/README.md

 <br/>

-### Read our docs to run it on your discord server.
+# Or Read our docs to run it on your own server.

 <br/>
 <img src="https://media3.giphy.com/media/6pcaPznuZBtL2/giphy.gif">